ksaua/lastfm-visualizer/README.md

 # lastfm-visualizer

-A Clojure library designed to ... well, that part is up to you.
+A Clojure program which generates png files from last.fm export data

 ## Usage

-FIXME
+lein run /path/to/scrobbles.*.json

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Knut Saua Mathiesen

 Distributed under the Eclipse Public License, the same as Clojure.